mamdouni/java-next-generations/java20/readme.md

 with a strong focus on preview features, incubator modules, and improvements to the language, runtime, and tooling.
 Below is a summary of the features added or improved in Java 20.

-You can check the differences between Java 20 and Java 19 here :
+You can check the differences between Java 20 and Java 19 here:
 - https://javaalmanac.io/jdk/20/apidiff/19/

 ## Removed or Deprecated Features